Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

   cookiecutter
 ```

-While we are at it we will need to install nodejs, as nodejs is _not_ a python
+While we are at it we will need to install nodejs.
+Because nodejs is _not_ a
-package you will need to use conda or another package manager.
+Python package you will need to use conda or another package manager.

 ```bash
 $ conda install nodejs